-As Congress considers reforms to the tax code and major investments in the nation's infrastructure, it must take steps to combat climate change and continue to provide low-cost, reliable energy to America consumers.
-It is time for Congress to provide a robust vision for the future of energy policy in the United States.
+As Congress considers major investments in the nation's infrastructure, it must take steps to combat climate change and continue to provide low-cost, reliable energy to American consumers.
 The current system of energy incentives is overly complex and far less effective than it should be.
 Today, there are 44 different energy tax incentives.
 More than half are too short-term to effectively stimulate investments, while also providing different subsidies to different technologies with no discernable policy rationale.

-To address these issues, the bill proposes a dramatically simpler set of long-term, performance-based energy tax incentives that are technology-neutral and promote clean energy in the United States.
+To address these issues, the Clean Energy for America Act proposes a dramatically simpler set of long-term, performance-based energy tax incentives that are technology-neutral and promote clean energy in the United States.